ZecHub/zechub/site/Zcash_Tech/FROST.md

 **FROST in [Coinbase](https://github.com/coinbase/kryptology/tree/master/pkg/dkg/frost)**

-In order to improve efficiency of Coinbase’s threshold-signing systems they developed a version of FROST.
+In order to improve efficiency of the Coinbase threshold-signing systems they developed a version of FROST.
 The Coinbase implementation makes slight changes from the original FROST draft.

 They opted not use the signature aggregator role.
 Instead, each participant is a signature aggregator.
 This design is more secure: all the participants of the protocol verify what others have computed to achieve a higher level of security and reduce risk.
 The (one-time) preprocessing stage was also removed in order to speed up the implementation, having a third signing round instead.